 Here are 5 tips to retain top salespeople:

 Sales managers must be tracking the right metrics to understand the progress of their sales team.
 You want to make sure management is measuring sales activity and have real insight into what is working and what the sales team may be struggling with.

 Many sales professionals will choose to leave their sales company if they feel that the:

 - Commission structures don’t make sense

 You want to make sure you are providing your sales team with the right tools to achieve their goals.
 You should work with them to put together a plan on how they plan to meet their quota.

 - Recognize and reward

 Build out a tangible process to recognize, reward, and promote employees.
 Be willing to offer compensation and benefits that sustain your employees.
 When you invest in your team members they will invest back into your company.
 This is a low-cost, high-impact approach to retain your top sales representatives.
-According to Gallup research, employees who do not feel adequately recognized are likely to quit in the next year.

 8 tips to recognize hard work and achievement: